HoboChen/hoboreadpapers/distributed-system/00-google-5.md

 ## [The Google file system](https://static.googleusercontent.com/media/research.google.com/en//archive/gfs-sosp2003.pdf)

 SOSP 2003.

+GFS provides fault tolerance while running on inexpensive commodity hardware, and it delivers high aggregate performance to a large number of clients.

 Traditional choices are reexamined and different points of design space are explored radically.